Anita Pallenberg: Personal life

 Pallenberg and Richards had three children: son Marlon Leon Sundeep (born 10 August 1969), daughter Dandelion Angela (who goes by her middle name; born 17 April 1972), and son Tara Jo Jo Gunne (born 26 March 1976 – 6 June 1976).
 Tara Jo Jo died in his cot ten weeks after birth; the cause of death has been stated as SIDS or pneumonia.

 Pallenberg first became pregnant in 1968, but since she had already signed on to be part of the film Performance she felt that she was pressured to have an abortion, which caused her to feel extremely resentful.
 She became pregnant again, with Marlon, during the filming.

 After Tara Jo Jo's death, Keith's mother blamed Pallenberg and said she was an unfit mother, and took Angela to live with her.
 Pallenberg raised Marlon mostly on the road with the band.
 When Marlon was eight, she moved into a house on Long Island, New York, so he could have a more routine life and go to school.
 In later years, she lived principally in Chelsea, London, spending winters in Jamaica.

+There have been claims that Pallenberg married a man named Gabriel Roux in 1982, but Lesley-Ann Jones was unable to find any confirmation for this when writing her book The Stone Age: Sixty Years of the Rolling Stones.

 At one point, Pallenberg expressed interest in writing a memoir, but ultimately decided not to pursue the venture.
 "The publishers want to hear only about the Stones and more dirt on Mick Jagger and I'm just not interested", she said in 2008.
 "I had several publishers and they were all the same.
 They all wanted salacious.
 And everybody is writing autobiographies and that's one reason why I'm not going to do it.
 If young Posh Spice can write her autobiography, then I don't want to write one!"
 However, an unpublished memoir, together with taped interviews, was discovered by her grandchildren after her death, becoming a main ingredient of the documentary film Catching Fire.
-In the film, she speaks about her family, saying that her father was a classical musician and her great grandfather was the painter Arnold Bochlin.
+In the film, she speaks about her family, saying that her father was a classical musician and her great grandfather was the painter Arnold Böcklin.

 Health problems

 Pallenberg suffered from hepatitis C, and had two hip surgeries, including a hip replacement, which caused her to walk with a limp.
 After detoxing in the early 1980s, Pallenberg abstained from drug use but later had a relapse.
 In 2014, she said she had been 14 years sober from drugs.
 She stopped drinking in 1987, but had a relapse with alcohol in 2004 after her second hip surgery.
 She regularly attended AA meetings.
 In August 2016, she told Alain Elkann in an interview when asked about growing old, "I am ready to die.
 I have done so much here.
 My Mum died at 94.
-I don’t want to lose my independence.
+I don't want to lose my independence.
 Now I am over 70 and to be honest I did not think I would live over 40".